rgiosa10/airflow_1_cr/README.md

 #### By [Ruben Giosa](https://www.linkedin.com/in/rubengiosa/)

-#### This repo showcases work with Airflow to leverage a DAG for automation
+#### This repo showcases the creation of a simple DAG to work with Airflow, leveraging setup files to streamline setup process as well, basic commands to properly run Airflow leveraging Docker.

 <br>

 ## Technologies Used

 * Airflow
+* Docker
 * Python
 * Git
 * Markdown